35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 March 2006	Initial demolition notices served on all Phase 1 properties on March 31 2006; also suspends existing and future Right-to- Buy applications for a period of 5 years.
 Phase 1 properties are 1-59 Wolverton on East St, on the north of the estate; 42-256 Bradenham, 1- 172 Chiltern, 1-149 Chartridge, and 1-28 Arklow, all on the remainder of the south-west corner, and 300-313 Missenden (the Amersham site), in the centre of the estate, on Thurland Rd.

+May 2006	Work on south-west corner suspended because of health and safety concerns about the design of the day centre.
+A new design is commissioned within an enlarged scheme.

+Sept 2006	The Council changes its policy for rehousing regeneration estate residents’.
+Council tenants will be able to retain their secure tenancies by moving to another council home elsewhere in the borough, or move to a new-build home on Aylesbury footprint or replacement sites and become a housing association tenant, with an assured tenancy.
+Tenants ‘under-occupying’ homes with 2-beds or more will be entitled to an extra bedroom whether they opt for a new-build replacement home or an existing Council home.

+Those who wish to remain council tenants will be rehoused by bidding for available properties, using the choice based letting system, ‘Homesearch’.
+Tenants will be given Band 1 priority, but if they are unable to find a suitable home through Homesearch the Council will make them a single direct offer.